Ice Cream Mix Ins Elevate Your Frozen Treats

 Crumbled bacon with maple syrup or sea salt-roasted almonds adds a salty-sweet kick.
 Even rosemary-infused honey can elevate berry-flavored bases into gourmet territory.

-Ice Cream with Pudding
+Ice Cream Bar Recipe

 Articles: 127